 This bill establishes a new program within the New Hampshire Department of Education that allows eligible high school and post-secondary students to earn tuition credits at state higher education institutions through community service.
 The program, referred to as the "triple win program," will provide $2,500 in tuition credits for students who volunteer 100 hours at approved sites within a calendar year, with a maximum of eight credits available over an eight-year period, totaling $20,000.
-The program is limited to students attending public educational institutions in New Hampshire, excluding those attending private colleges or universities, and it establishes a dedicated fund, the "triple win fund," to support the distribution of these credits.
+The program is limited to students attending public educational institutions in New Hampshire, excluding those attending private colleges or universities, and it will be funded through a newly established nonlapsing fund known as the "triple win fund," which will be continually appropriated for this purpose.

 HB770 text: 6:12